How does violence impact the mental health of LGBTQ+ and intersex people in Peru?

 Photo: Más Igualdad.

 “When I go out, I try to dress up, depending on my mood.
-So, if they see a woman literally, just like that, the aggression is present, which is something most women experience in their daily lives.
-But when I go out as trans masculinity, things change.
-Because it's as if they want to play a little game of seeing whether or not you have boobs,” Demian, a 21-year-old non-binary transmasculine person, shares with Más Igualdad.
+So, if they literally see a woman, just as I am, aggression is present, which is something most women experience every day.
+But when I go out as a trans man, things change.
+Because it's like they want to play a game to see if I have breasts or not,” Demian, a 21-year-old non-binary trans man, shares with Más Igualdad.

-Demian's testimony highlights the sexual harassment that 38% of the LGBTIQ+ community frequently experiences.
-Of this number, the identities with the highest percentage are trans (59%), non-binary (51%), intersex (42%), and bisexual (41%).
+Demian's testimony highlights the sexual harassment frequently experienced by 38% of the LGBTIQ+ community.
+Of this number, the identities with the highest percentages are trans people (59%), non-binary people (51%), intersex people (42%), and bisexual people (41%).

 Image: More equality.

-Non-Binary Force activist G. Santos tells Presentes that there's a preconceived idea that a non-binary (NB) person "is synonymous with someone who's open to any type of sexual experience.
-Or who enjoys receiving comments with sexual connotations.
-That puts us in a vulnerable position in both heterosexual and LGBT spaces," she says.
+an activist with Fuerza No Binaire , explains to Presentes that there is a preconceived notion that a non-binary (NB) person “is synonymous with a person who is open to any kind of sexual experience.
+Or who enjoys receiving sexually suggestive comments.
+This puts us in a vulnerable position in both heterosexual and LGBT spaces,” he states.

-The study also found that 34% of the community experiences verbal or psychological violence almost always or always.
-This figure increases among non-binary (59%), trans (53%), and intersex (48%) people.
-The number of these three identities also increases with respect to physical aggression, threats, and feeling threatened.
-Additionally, it was reported that 10% of the community frequently experiences sexual violence, with the number increasing among trans (44%), non-binary (39%), and intersex (39%) people.
-It should be noted that 31% of the sample of LGBTQI+ people reported having experienced sexual assault at least once in their lives.
+The study also found that 34% of the community experiences verbal or psychological violence always or almost always.
+This figure increases among non-binary (59%), trans (53%), and intersex (48%) individuals.
+The numbers also rise for these three groups regarding physical assaults, threats, and feeling threatened.
+Furthermore, it was reported that 10% of the community frequently experiences sexual violence, with these numbers increasing among trans (44%), non-binary (39%), and intersex (39%) individuals.
+It should be noted that 31% of the LGBTQ+ sample reported having experienced sexual assault at least once in their lives.

 “Peru is a sexist country.
 Anything that deviates from the masculine stereotype is socially punished.
-That's why we who are part of the gender diversity suffer more violence and discrimination,” Leyla Huerta, a trans woman and founder and director of Féminas Perú Presentes .
-“We aren't accepted as citizens, but we are as objects of pleasure.
-That's why trans women are in prostitution,” she reports.
+That's why people who are part of the gender diversity movement suffer more violence and discrimination,” Leyla Huerta, a trans woman and founder and director of Féminas Perú Presentes .
+“We are not accepted as citizens, but rather as objects of pleasure.
+That's why trans women are often forced into prostitution,” she explains.

-For Alex Hernández, the study's researcher, a psychologist and bisexual activist with Más Igualdad (the other researcher is psychologist and gay activist Rodrigo Flores, from the same NGO), sexual violence against the community is often used as a "corrective weapon."
-She adds that "in the case of trans masculinities, as in the case of lesbians and any person assigned female at birth and who has a diverse identity, there is always the latent risk of being a victim of 'corrective rape.'"
+For Alex Hernández, a researcher on the study, psychologist, and bisexual activist with Más Igualdad (the other researcher is psychologist and gay activist Rodrigo Flores, from the same NGO), sexual violence against the LGBTQ+ community is often used as a “corrective weapon.”
+She adds that “in the case of trans masculinities, as in the case of lesbians and in the case of any person assigned female at birth who has a diverse identity, the risk of being victims of ‘corrective rape’ is always present.”.

-G Santos in the Non-Binary bloc of the 2024 Pride March, in Lima.
+G Santos in the Non-Binary section of the 2024 Pride March in Lima.

 Photo: Yacila Y. Sprungli